fabiomarreco/BlogSource/source/_posts/2019-09-06-monad-for-the-masses.md

 return Result<IBasket>.Success(newBasket);
 ```

-From the `Result` perspective, it is simply applying a transformation to the customer if it exists.
-In fact. we can define a function to do just that.
+From the `Result` perspective, it is simply applying a transformation to the customer if it exists, or short circuiting in case of error.
+In fact, we can extract that logic and define a function to do just that.
 Let´s call that function `Map`

 ```csharp